ZahyElgendy/Transaction-Fraud-Heuristic-Detection-System/README.md

 ![Amount Histogram](outputs/images/amount_histogram.png)

+The transactions amounts that is transacted under both legit and fraud transactions, illustrating that the fraud transactions peak is located at the range between 200 and 400 (USD).

 ![Amount Boxplot](outputs/images/amount_boxplot.png)

+Similarly, the box plot is depicting the mean ranges of transaction amounts for legit and fraud transactions, showing fraud detections usually happen to amounts above 200 (USD).

 ### Time-Based Patterns
 - Hourly transaction frequency by fraud status (log-scaled for visibility).
 - Monthly transaction volume trends across the dataset timeline.

 ![Hourly Time Patterns](outputs/images/time_patterns.png)
+The hourly time pattern for fraud shows that, fraud transactions usaully occur in between the time range of 22 PM to 4 AM.

 ![Monthly Volume](outputs/images/monthly_volume.png)
+Looking at the Monthly amount transactions, one can deduce that transactions increase during holiday months such as December.

 ### Age-Based Risk Analysis
 - Bar chart showing fraud probability (%) across customer age groups.